Strawberry-Team/ucode-connect-Track-FullStack-chronos-Calendula-backend/README.md

 All participants will be notified of the upcoming event.

+## 🎯 Basic features
+* User
+	* Registration and email confirmation
+	* Authorisation
+	* Password recovery via email
+	* Has its own default Main user calendar
+	* Has the 'National holidays' calendar for the user's country
+ * Calendars
+ 	* Contains title, description, color, participants
+    	* Invite calendar participants via email
+  	* Create calendars via a pop-up window
+   	* Calendars can be hidden to filter events
+	* Users can change the colour of any calendar for themselves
+	* Roles of Participants in Calendars
+ 		* Owner can perform all CRUD operations (unlike the main calendar) with the invitation of other registerd users
+   		* Member can view the calendar and its events; CRUD operations on own events in this calendar with the invitation of other registerd users
+     		* Viewer can view the calendar and its events
+       * All calendars are clickable and contain information for preview
+* Events
+	* Contains title, start date and time, end date and time, associated calendar, type ('meeting', 'reminder', 'task'), description, color, participants
+ 	* Invite event participants via email
+ 	* Create events by clicking on the blank space on the calendar itself via a pop-up window, as well as by clicking a 'Create' button and redirecting to a separate page
+    	* Edit events by clicking; delete via a special button
+  	* By default, colour events based on the colour of the associated calendar
+	* Users can change the colour of any event for themselves
+        * All events are clickable and contain information for preview
+      	* Display all events in accordance with their duration

 ## 🌈 Creative features
 * User
 	* View user's personal data